 Published online:

-Roux-en Y gastric bypass (RYGB)

-laparoscopic adjustable gastric banding (LAGB

 Abstract

 In a recent paper Bradley et al, have experimentally explored this hypothesis.
 The authors compared several clinical and laboratory parameters of insulin sensitivity and-cell function in cohorts of Roux-en Y gastric bypass (RYGB) and laparoscopic adjustable gastric banding (LAGB) patients before and after they lost approximately 20% of their body mass.
 After weight loss, both groups of patients underwent similar changes in their intra-abdominal and total adipose tissue volume, hepatic triglyceride and circulating leptin levels.
 The RYGB patients who lost 20% body mass, manifested higher postprandial output of glucose, insulin and glucagon-like peptide-1; these laboratory parameters remained unchanged in LABG patients.
 Irrespective of the observed differences in transient responses of RYGB and LAGB patients to mixed meal, the overall glycemic control as judged by glucose tolerance, multi-organ insulin sensitivity and -cell function were nearly identical in the two groups.
 Both RYGB and LAGB patient cohorts also experienced similar changes in the expression of a number of pro- and anti-inflammatory markers.